grand-27-master/Paddle-Pong/README.md

 # Paddle Pong

-A simple, modular Pong clone written in Rust using the [ggez](https://ggez.rs/) game framework.
+A simple, modular Pong game written in Rust using the [ggez](https://ggez.rs/) game framework.
 The ball is rendered as a rotating circle, it bounces off all walls and your paddle, and you earn points for each successful hit.
 You start with 5 lives, and the game ends when you run out.

 ---